 In older homes, the water should pump into the sanitary sewer system.
 However, this is now against the plumbing code as it overwhelms the municipal sewage treatment system.
 Municipalities urge home owners to reroute their existing pumps to another locations.
 This will help ease the burden on the treatment system.

-If you’re considering doing renovations on an older home, it would be a good thing to add a sump pump (in some municipalities it’s mandatory).
-Also remember that you can ask your Guelph Real Estate Agent if they know the water table or likelihood of flooding in the area.
+If you’re considering doing renovations on an old home, it would be a good thing to add a sump pump (in some municipalities it’s mandatory).
+Also remember to ask your realtor if they know the water table or likelihood of flooding in the area.

 What is a Sump Pit?

 A sump pit is literally a hole in the ground that collects excess water that may come from the ground.
 Water flows into the sump pit through drains or by natural water migration through the soil.
 If you live in an area with a high water table, it’s possible you’ll always have high water level in the pit.
 The sump pump’s job is to pump the water out of the pit and away from the building so the basement or crawlspace stays dry.